gxf1212/notes/MD/FYP-notes.md

 (page 212). i.e. a switching distance of 10 Å and a smooth cutoff distance of 12Å in the paper

 With GPU-accelerated PME or with separate PME ranks, [gmx mdrun](https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-mdrun.html#gmx-mdrun) will automatically tune the CPU/GPU load balance by scaling [`rcoulomb`](https://manual.gromacs.org/documentation/2018/user-guide/mdp-options.html#mdp-rcoulomb) and the grid spacing.

-### AutoDockTools and vina

-- when writing file, always browse and name the file!
-- when recording vina parameters, centers are on the left! not right!